 - Heat the milk in the microwave or on the stove top until very hot but not boiling.

 In a heavy bottomed sauce pot, melt the butter over medium heat.
 Whisk in the flour and continue to cook, whisking constantly, until the mixture turns a light brown color, about 3-4 minutes.
 Remove from heat.
 Slowly start pouring in the milk, whisking constantly.
 The mixture will look very thick at first and will thin out as you whisk in the remainder of the milk.
 Return the pot to the heat and cook the mixture, whisking continuously, another 3-5 minutes or until thickened.
 The sauce should coat the back of the spoon.
 If you put a little bit on a spoon and run your finger through it, the line from your finger should remain.
 Stir in the salt, garlic powder, and ground mustard.
-Remove 1 cup of the sauce and store it in airtight container in the fridge to be used for creamy soups or sausage gravy.

 I recommend using large elbows, cavatappi, wagon wheels, or gemelli pasta for this recipe.
 For the cheddar cheese, look for a good quality aged cheddar, preferably aged over 9 months.
 I recommend Tillamook.